Friday, April 15, 2016

 “Say something,” one of the men shouted with a slight plea in his voice.

-Hans stared at them straight in the eye, moving from one person to the other.
-Then he settled on the last fellow with a look of discomfort on his face, the man who had tried to engage him in an eye contact.
-He was about to say something to the fellow when the others pounced on him—punching his head, stomach, and back.
+Hans looked them in the eyes, moving from one person to the other.
+Then he settled on the last fellow with a look of discomfort on his face, the man who had tried to engage him in eye contact.
+He was about to say something to the fellow when the others pounced on him — punching his head, stomach, and back.
 They rained him with kicks and shoves that knocked him off his feet and brought him crashing down by the roadside.
-Hans made an attempt to fight back, but they quickly overwhelmed him.
+Hans tried to fight back, but they quickly overwhelmed him.
 However, he managed to shield his face with both hands and curled to avoid the kicks and blows raining on his body.
-The men pounded and cursed him, laughed at him and mocked him, spat on him and promised him hell to the point where he thought he was about to die.
+The men pounded and cursed him, laughed at him, and mocked him, spat on him, and promised him hell to the point where he thought he was about to die.
 Then they dragged him up the street and abandoned him on the curb.
 He lay there all bloodied and battered for about five minutes before he tried to get up again.
 The first effort saw him tumbling back.
 In the end, he managed to crawl onto the pavement.

 “Kamerun, Kamerun…Kamerun,” Hans mumbled, as he tried to make use of his legs.